A guide on how to be a man for International Men’s Day on November 19th (introducing the masculinity doughnut).

 Being Your Own Man

-Some men are able to adapt the rules of masculinity to be their own man, but this is easier for some men than others
+Some men are able to adapt the rules of masculinity to be their own man.
+This is easier for some men than others

 For this reason many men find it really difficult to be a man.
 Men who don’t have ‘the right kind’ of body can find it difficult.
 Many men worry about: their size; their hairiness; their build; having a big enough penis; having a penis at all; or their disabilities because they worry they are not going to be seen as a man or man enough.